 As we get older, our bodies begin to release fewer hormones, which can lead to a variety of unpleasant symptoms like fatigue, headaches, hot flashes, weight gain, and more.
 However, you may have heard about the risks of taking hormone replacements such as Prempro or Premarin, so you’re just dealing with the symptoms.
-Fortunately, Metabolix Wellness Center in Clearwater, FL offers bioidentical hormone replacement therapy or BHRT, which could change your mind.
+Fortunately, Priority You MD in Clearwater, FL offers bioidentical hormone replacement therapy or BHRT, which could change your mind.

 Bioidentical hormones are derived from plant extracts and have been modified to be structurally indistinguishable from the hormones our own bodies make.
 As such, they are safer and more effective than traditional hormone replacement therapy (HRT), which uses animal hormones that are similar, but not exact to our own.
 However, even with plant-based hormones, there are limits on how long you should be treated.